Skip to content

 0 1 2 3 4 5 6 7 8 9 10 11 12 13

-Two (2) distinct types of restriction enzyme recognition sites, PacI and BcuI, are labeled at the top of this DNA segment.
+Two (2) distinct types of restriction enzyme recognition sites, AluI and PacI, are labeled at the top of this DNA segment.

-Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with PacI only.
+Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with AluI only.

 Restriction Enzyme DNA Strand Products (16 Length, 4 Sites)